mtchdev/Nota/api/README.md

-# MailX API
+# Nota API

-The **API** is the Cloud Service for the MailX Client, providing authentication, syncing, and cloud-based caching.
+The **API** is the Cloud Service for the Nota Client, providing authentication, syncing, and cloud-based caching.